-My teaching is informed by my belief that education is ultimately a collaborative enterprise that is best pursued through pedagogies that engage every student in the learning process.
+My approach to teaching is informed by my commitment to education as a collaborative enterprise best pursued through pedagogies that involve every student in the learning process.
 As an educator, I am invested in developing dynamic classrooms utilizing creative pedagogies that inspire student engagement–with me, assigned materials, and each other.
-As a result, I view each class as an opportunity to generate a learning community where students, working together, are inspired to take ownership of the assigned materials and class topics through thoughtful and creative analysis.
+As a result, I view each class as an opportunity to generate a learning community where students, working together, are inspired to take ownership of assigned materials and class topics through thoughtful and creative analysis.

-In order to ground students in class material, I often begin class with some lecture style teaching–often utilizing digital media resources.
-These “mini-lectures” are meant to provide context as well as distillation of key ideas from the assigned texts.
-When teaching on Islamic veiling practices in “Religions in America Today,” for example, I utilize PowerPoint and Prezi presentations I have developed to supply students with the necessary visual supplementations for a topic as material and sensory as veiling is.
-After working with students to form a solid foundation, I encourage them to work either as small groups or as a large group to explore what they are learning in new and synergetic ways.
-This approach also allows me to gauge students’ levels of comprehension of the texts and materials based on what develops during discussion.
-As a result, my class time tends to be flexibly structured to allow me to focus on topics from the assigned materials that students find relevant, challenging, or confusing.
+In order to ground students in the assigned materials, I usually begin class with some lecture style teaching, often utilizing digital media resources.
+These “mini-lectures” are meant to provide context as well as distillations of key ideas from the assigned texts.
+When teaching on Islamic veiling practices in “Religions in America Today,” for example, I have developed PowerPoint and Prezi presentations to supply students with the necessary visual supplementations for a topic as material and sensory as veiling is.
+After working with students to form a solid foundation, I encourage them to collaborate either as small groups or as a large group to explore what they are learning in new and synergetic ways.
+This approach allows me to gauge students’ levels of comprehension of the texts and materials based on what develops during discussion.
+As a result, my class time tends to be flexibly structured to allow us to focus on topics from the assigned materials that students find relevant, challenging, or confusing.

-By employing a wide range of teaching styles and tools, I approach both teaching and learning in a multifaceted way.
-My approach is intended to encourage growth and development in students by presenting and responding to a variety of learning styles while promoting a deeper comprehension of class topics.
+By employing a wide range of educational styles and tools, I approach both teaching and learning in a multifaceted way that encourages growth and development in students by presenting and responding to a variety of learning styles while promoting a deeper comprehension of class topics.